Disaster Response Manager

 - Facilitate the effective implementation of health programs, which may include the delivery of medical supplies and supply chain management, public health surveillance and training, surge support to partner health facilities, direct patient care in fixed/mobile health facilities and mental health/psychosocial services.

-- Work as a member and participate in management of high performing cross-functional DRTs, including medical professionals and technical experts.
+- Lead a high performing cross-functional Disaster Response Team, including medical professionals and technical experts.

 - Ensure quality of programs through compliance with HHI, donor and national guidelines, policies and procedures, as well as internationally recognized standards (e.g. Sphere standards, WHO Emergency Medical Team standards, etc.).